GIS and Geovisualization

 Current research projects in the department include studies using RS/GIS/GPS to map land cover-land use change in Thailand, Ecuador, and the mountain West, resource management and forest succession in China and the Pacific Northwest of USA, carbon, water and nutrient dynamics in watersheds and coastal regions, and the diffusion of drug-resistant malaria in the Democratic Republic of Congo and evaluation of a malaria vaccine in Malawi.

-Javier Arce-Nazario, Xiaodong Chen, Paul L. Delamater, Michael Emch, Jun Liang, Aaron Moody, Conghe Song, and Steve Walsh.
+Javier Arce-Nazario, Paul Delamater, Michael Emch, Jun Liang, Aaron Moody, Conghe Song.